Everything you Need to Know About Sperm

 Measures of sperm health include sperm count, sperm strength and how well it moves.
 Healthy sperm have a well-rounded head and a strong tail that can help them swim fast.
 A healthy sperm count is about 15 million or more for every milliliter (mL) of semen.
 Having a high sperm count increases the chances of one of them making it through the female reproductive system and fertilising an egg.

 Maintaining sperm health is important for the individual and for future generations.
-Here are some lifestyle approaches that can help to keep sperm healthy & strong, and to improve fertility:
+Here are some lifestyle approaches that can help to keep spunk healthy & strong, and to improve fertility: